tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 *  [Getting a job in API documentation](jobapis.html)
 *  [Resources and glossary](resources.html)

 You don't have to read the sections in order &mdash; feel free to skip around as you prefer.
-But some of the earlier sections (such as the section on [Using a REST API like a developer](likeadeveloper.html), and the section on [documenting endpoints](docendpoints.html)) follow a somewhat sequential order with the same weather API scenario.
+But some of the earlier sections (such as the section on [Using a REST API like a developer](likeadeveloper.html), and the section on [Documenting endpoints](docendpoints.html)) follow a somewhat sequential order with the same weather API scenario.

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
 Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*.
-Where there are hands-on activities, I include an activity graphic like this:
+Where there are hands-on activities, I include an "Activity" graphic like this:

 {% include activity.html %}

-Other topics consist entirely of activities.
-The course has the following activities:
+Other topics have the word "Activity" in the title, such as the following:

 * [Activity: Find an Open Source Project](docapis_find_open_source_project.html)
 * [Activity: Get event information using the EventBrite API](docapis_eventbrite_example.html)